charlax/python-education/README.md

 - [When Python Practices Go Wrong](https://rhodesmill.org/brandon/slides/2019-11-codedive/): a pretty opinionated presentation that can be too concise at times, but nonetheless very interesting for somebody looking to constrain their creativity with Python constructs.
 - [Stop naming your python modules "utils"](https://breadcrumbscollector.tech/stop-naming-your-python-modules-utils/)
 - [zedr/clean-code-python](https://github.com/zedr/clean-code-python): Clean Code concepts adapted for Python
+- [Django for Startup Founders: A better software architecture for SaaS startups and consumer apps](https://alexkrupp.typepad.com/sensemaking/2021/06/django-for-startup-founders-a-better-software-architecture-for-saas-startups-and-consumer-apps.html): I strongly disagree with some of the points, but there's definitely some inspiration to take.
+  - Keep business logic in services
+  - Make services the locus of reusability
+  - Use functions, not classes
+  - There are exactly 4 types of errors
+  - Use serializers responsibly, or not at all
+  - Write admin functionality as API endpoints
+  - Keep logic out of the front end

 ### Celery